Continuing Education Activity

 GABA (gamma-aminobutyric acid) is the major inhibitory neurotransmitter in the central nervous center.
 GABA has particular binding sites available for ethanol, thus increasing the inhibition of the central nervous system when present.
 Chronic ethanol exposure to GABA creates constant inhibition or depressant effects on the brain.
 Ethanol also binds to glutamate, which is one of the excitatory amino acids in the central nervous system.
 When it binds to glutamate, it inhibits the excitation of the central nervous system, thus worsening the depression of the brain.

-Alcohol withdrawal can range from very mild symptoms to the severe form, which is named delirium tremens.
+Alcohol withdrawal can range from very mild symptoms to a severe form, which is named delirium tremens.
 The hallmark is autonomic dysfunction resulting from the excitation of the central nervous system.
 Mild signs/symptoms can arise within six hours of alcohol cessation.
 If symptoms do not progress to more severe symptoms within 24 to 48 hours, the patient will likely recover.
-However, the time to presentation and range of symptoms can vary greatly depending on the patient, their duration of alcohol dependence, and volume typically ingested.
+However, the time to presentation and range of symptoms can vary greatly depending on the patient, their duration of alcohol dependence, and the volume typically ingested.
 Most cases should be described by their severity of symptoms, not the time since their last drink.
 Noting the time of their last drink is essential in any patient with an alcohol dependence history who may be presenting with other complaints.
 You can help prevent withdrawal by staying on top of this!
 Some features that may heighten your suspicion that a patient could suffer severe withdrawal include a history of prior delirium tremens as well as a history of low platelets (thrombocytopenia) or low potassium levels (hypokalemia).

 Mild symptoms can be insomnia, tremulousness, hyperreflexia, anxiety, gastrointestinal upset, headache, palpitations.